elmtree-askmo/cloudcannon-app/content/learn/education-studies/in-what-ways-can-responding-to-broader-themes-help-move-conversations-forward.md

 url: /learn/education-studies/questions/in-what-ways-can-responding-to-broader-themes-help-move-conversations-forward
 score: -1.0
 related_article1:
-    id: 168515
+    id: 168521
-    title: What are the key differences in formality and structure between a debate and an oral discussion?
+    title: >-
+        How can empathy be demonstrated in conversations to understand diverse perspectives?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-differences-in-formality-and-structure-between-a-debate-and-an-oral-discussion
+    url: /learn/education-studies/questions/how-can-empathy-be-demonstrated-in-conversations-to-understand-diverse-perspectives
 related_article2:
+    id: 168527
+    title: >-
+        How does evidence and reasoning play a role in revising ideas and forming new understandings?
+    subject: Education Studies
+    url: /learn/education-studies/questions/how-does-evidence-and-reasoning-play-a-role-in-revising-ideas-and-forming-new-understandings
+related_article3:
     id: 168516
+    title: >-
-    title: How do the goals and outcomes differ between debates and oral discussions?
+        How do the goals and outcomes differ between debates and oral discussions?
     subject: Education Studies
     url: /learn/education-studies/questions/how-do-the-goals-and-outcomes-differ-between-debates-and-oral-discussions
-related_article3:
-    id: 168523
-    title: How can posing open-ended questions propel a conversation forward?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-can-posing-openended-questions-propel-a-conversation-forward
 related_article4:
-    id: 168517
+    id: 168515
+    title: >-
-    title: What are the essential rules and roles in collegial discussions to ensure a collaborative nature?
+        What are the key differences in formality and structure between a debate and an oral discussion?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-rules-and-roles-in-collegial-discussions-to-ensure-a-collaborative-nature
+    url: /learn/education-studies/questions/what-are-the-key-differences-in-formality-and-structure-between-a-debate-and-an-oral-discussion
 related_article5:
-    id: 168521
+    id: 168523
-    title: How can empathy be demonstrated in conversations to understand diverse perspectives?
+    title: >-
+        How can posing open-ended questions propel a conversation forward?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-empathy-be-demonstrated-in-conversations-to-understand-diverse-perspectives
+    url: /learn/education-studies/questions/how-can-posing-openended-questions-propel-a-conversation-forward
 ---

 &nbsp;